dart-lang/site-www/src/tools/pub/glossary.md

 [PUB_CACHE](/tools/pub/installing.html) environment variable.

-Once packages are in the system cache, pub creates symbolic links to the real packages in the system cache.
-As of 1.12, pub also creates a `.packages` file that maps each package used by your application to the corresponding package in the cache.
+Once packages are in the system cache, pub creates a `.packages` file that maps each package used by your application to the corresponding package in the cache.

-{% include coming-release.html %}
+{% include packages-dir.html %}

 You only have to download a given version of a package once and can then reuse it in as many packages as you would like.
-You can delete and regenerate your `packages` directories or `.packages` file without having to access the network.
+You can delete and regenerate your `.packages` file without having to access the network.

 ## Transformer